sadmanf/APIproject/README.md

 APIproject
 ==========

-Using foursquare and sorting.
+Using Google and filtering.
 Yay!